 - Taller buildings in both of the identified locations would be largely visible from streets in their immediate vicinity, but would appear to reflect and respond to the existing varying streetscape in the Euston arealn some of the identified viewpoints, taller buildings would not be visible as they would be blocked by existing buildings and foliage. - Taller buildings would be largely visible from streets in their immediate vicinity.
 From some viewpoints, taller buildings would be read in the context of other taller buildings in the area.
-Viewpoints where there may be the potential to impact on the setting of heritage assets are identified as appropriate in the assessment. - Taller buildings in the identified locations would largely be hidden in local views from Regent's Park, particularly in views from the area east of The Broadwalk.
-However, they are likely to be visible from parts of the western areas of Regent's Park where the view is not blocked by trees, such asin particular the junction of Inner Circle and Chester Road (View 24) and Regent's Park Hub (View 28)., he station (location B) would have an impact on the setting of Regent's Park and the grade I listed Chester Terrace.
-Whilst other taller buildings also appear to the east of the terraces along Chester Terrace.
-Cumberland Terrace, detailed consideration would need to be given to the he Regent's Park.
-Conservation Area Appraisal notes that a key element of the view from Regents Park to Chester Terrace is being able to see a clear roofline (without buildings in the background).
-A taller building in location B would therefore need to be less than 60 metres tall from approximate ground level (which equates to between 82 metres AOD and 84 metres AOD) <a href="mailto:to-taller:to-tal - At Taller building sin location B would be visible along Upper Woburn Place towards Eversholt Street.
+Viewpoints where there may be the potential to impact on the setting of heritage assets are identified as appropriate in the assessment. - -Taller buildings in the identified locations would largely be hidden in local views from Regent's Park, particularly in views from the area east of The Broadwalk.
+However, they are likely to be visible from parts of the western areas of Regent's Park where the view is not blocked by trees, such asin particular the junction of Inner Circle and Chester Road (View 24) and Regent's Park Hub (View 28)., where a 60m tall building to the north of the station (location B) would have an impact on the setting of Regent's Park and the grade I listed Chester Terrace.
+Whilst other taller buildings also appear to the east of the terraces along Chester Terrace/ Cumberland Terrace, detailed consideration would need to be given to the impacts of any new taller buildings on views from Regent's Park.
+The Regent's Park Conservation Area Appraisal notes that a key element of the view from Regents Park to Chester Terrace is being able to see a clear roofline (without buildings in the background).
+There is a need to have special regard to the setting of listed buildings when considering development proposals.
+The NPPF (see paragraphs 131-134) and London Plan (policy 7.7 and paragraph 7.25) seek to protect heritage assets and their settings, and highlight that proposals will be resisted unless it can be demonstrated that any harm to or loss of significance caused is necessary to achieve substantial public benefits that outweigh that harm or loss.
+The NPPF also states that the more important the asset is, the greater the weight should be given to its conservation. - A tTaller building sin location B would be visible along Upper Woburn Place towards Eversholt Street.
 View 2 indicates that there may therefore be the potential to impact on the setting of the Grade I listed St Pancras Church and Grade II Listed Euston Fire Station, depending on the nature and detailed design of any taller building.
 Potential impacts would need to be thoroughly assessed in detail as part of any future planning application. but these views would not appear to significantly affect the setting or appearance of St Pancras Church - A taller building in location A The taller buildings would not be visible from Fitzroy be visible from Gordon Street (see View 5), and consideration should therefore be given to potential impacts on views of the Grade II Listed 1-9 Melton Street. - Whilst t_Taller buildings would also be visible from other local viewpoints, including from conservation areas, and locations with views of listed buildings and non-designated heritage assets.
 Consideration would need to be given to potential harmful impacts as part of any planning application taking into account the location, scale, form and detailed design of any taller buildings, would not be considered to cause significant harm to these views.